dacr/sotohp/README.md

 - The photos referential is always your photos directories as you've organized them,
 - Your photos directories are left unchanged, only read operations are done,
-- A local LMDB database is used to store/cache, serialization is JSON based,
+- A local [LMDB database][lmdb] is used to store/cache/query, serialization is JSON based,
 - Background jobs are run to update, to enrich, to analyze, to process your photos
 - Dedicated Filesystem targets for pre-processed photos
 - Photos are identified using an [ULID][ulid] identifier computed from the shoot timestamp